ethereum-oasis-op/baseline-roadmap/README.md

 ### ZenHub Roadmap

 Similary to the `Board` view, there is a `Roadmap` view in the side panel.
 This gives the highest level view of the baseline project.
 The hierarchy shown here is: Projects --> Epics --> Issues.
-Projects simply labels to categorize Epics.
+Projects are simply labels that categorize Epics.
 The timeline shows estimated start and end dates for each epic.
 The timeline is not a strict deadline, but more of a guideline so the community knows when to roughly expect new features.